WE'RE EMPOWERING GIRLS

 We're in the process of putting together our Spring and Fall 2021 Y Girls Code Clubs!
 Interested schools, libraries, and other organizations, please contact our youth empowerment & engagement coordinator, Whitney Anderson, at 843.722.1644 or firstname.lastname@example.org for details and to sign up.

 We're also seeking volunteers to facilitate the clubs.
 No coding knowledge is required!
 See our volunteer FAQs, contact Whitney Anderson with any questions at 843.722.1644 or email@example.com, and sign up here.

 In 2016 we launched Charleston's first Girls Who Code club for middle school girls.
 We invited female students in the 6th to 8th grades at Sanders-Clyde Creative Arts School, a school with a high percentage of low-income students of color, to join a sisterhood of supportive peers as they learned coding skills and concepts.

 Our goal?
 To economically empower girls, especially girls of color, by enabling them to enter a traditionally white male industry that pays high wages.

-Today our original Y Girls Code club members are still active, together attending the Syntax Code & Craft technology conference where they were mentored by women in the tech industry, representing YWCA.GC at events like local parades, visiting the local police department to learn how they use technology to keep Charleston safe, and attending the premiere of the historic blockbuster Black Panther.
+Today our original Sanders-Clyde Y Girls Code club members are still active, together attending the Syntax Code & Craft technology conference where they were mentored by women in the tech industry, and prior to COVID-19, representing YWCA.GC at events like local parades, visiting the local police department to learn how they use technology to keep Charleston safe, and attending the premiere of the historic blockbuster Black Panther.

 How you can help